toapapper/officedemons/README.md

 In that Google drive folder there is an instruction Readme file, that explains how the assets should be added to the project.

 The soundbanks load in through the MainMenu scene.
-So it is only possible to hear the sound, if you load in through the MainMenu.
+So it is only possible to hear the sound, if you start through the MainMenu.